jasoncolburne/arad/documentation/design/domain-data.md

 in the domain model.
 In this case, our data model is best described by the database schema used in our underlying relational databases.

-We will utilize two databases to provide a security boundary around auth data.
+We will utilize two databases to provide a security boundary around user data.
+The other database is really focused on article data, and is called the application database.

-### Auth Data Model
+### User Data Model

 #### User